 How to use a compass: compass zones

 Because the pull direction of the planet’s magnetic field changes according to where you are on Earth (it pulls vertically at the poles, but more horizontally towards the equator), most magnetic compasses are balanced according to the part of the world they’ve been designed for use.
 So, a magnetic compass intended for use in Britain will not work so well in Australia.

 There are no industry standard zones, but Silva is the dominant player and many manufacturers use their zones.
-If you have a Silva magnetic compass, have a look at the bottom of the baseplate, beneath the housing and in line with the Orienting Arrow, and you should see two letters.
+If you have a Silva magnetic compass – such as the stalwart of the compass world, the Silva Expedition Type 4 – have a look at the bottom of the baseplate, beneath the housing and in line with the Orienting Arrow, and you should see two letters.
 Compasses designed for use in the UK, North America, Europe and most of Asia will have the letters ‘MN’, meaning ‘Magnetic North’.
 Compasses for use in Australia and New Zealand will have MS (‘Magnetic South)’, but there is also an ME (‘Magnetic Equator’) zone that takes in much of Africa and most of South America.